 She turned to the sunlight

 And whispered to her neighbour:

 Spring is around the corner and so is the time to tap into personal resilience.

-Award winning Leadership Essentials workshops have been designed by global leader Lee Hecht Harrison and are being offered locally by the Leadership Solutions team at Knightsbridge Robertson Surrette.
+Award winning Leadership Essentials workshops have been designed by global leader LHH and are being offered locally by the Leadership Solutions team at Knightsbridge Robertson Surrette.

 - Developing Personal Resilience and Resilience for Managers